WolfgangKurz/Symphony/README.md

 This section explains each feature within the plugin.

 ### WindowedResize
-This feature allows you to resize and maximize the game window after switching to windowed mode with `Enter`.
-It also remembers the adjusted window size and position.\
+This feature allows you to switch to windowed mode with a set key, after which you can resize and maximize the window.
+It also remembers the adjusted position and size.\
-There are no settings for the user to configure.
+To specify the key for toggling between fullscreen and windowed mode, open the `Symphony.WindowedResize.cfg` file in the `BepInEx/config` folder with an editor and modify the `Key_Mode` value.\
+If you leave the key field blank, no hotkey will be assigned.
+(The game's default `Enter` and `Keypad Enter` will be used.)

+The default key for toggling fullscreen/windowed mode is `F11`.

-If you need to reset the settings due to issues such as <ins>the window moving off-screen</ins>, you can resolve it by deleting the `Symphony.WindowedResize.cfg` file located in the `BepInEx/config` folder and restarting the game.
+If you encounter a problem, <ins>such as the window moving off-screen</ins>, and need to reset the settings, you can resolve it by deleting all values in the config file except for `Key_Mode` and then restarting.

 ### MaximumFrame
 Limits the game's maximum framerate.\